cafeibit/cafeibit/README.md

 - 👋 Hi, I’m @cafeibit
-- 👀 I’m interested in Data Engineer, Data AI/ML and Coding.
+- 👀 I’m interested in Data Engineering, Data AI/ML and Coding more.
 - 🌱 I’m currently learning certifications at Microsoft, Google and Amazon.
 - 💞️ I’m looking to job opportunities on Data Engineer.
 - 📫 How to reach me - cafeibit@gmail.com